Police seek why 72-year-old gunman shot up LA dance hall - KESQ

 “We do understand that he may have had a history of visiting this dance hall and perhaps the motivation has to do with some personal relationships.
 But that’s something that I think investigators are still uncovering and investigating,” said Monterey Park Mayor Henry Lo.
 Public records show Tran once had addresses in the city and neighboring ones.

-The mayor and LA County Sheriff Robert Luna stressed that the motive for the attack remained unclear.
-No other suspect was wanted, according to the sheriff.
+The mayor and LA County Sheriff Robert Luna stressed that the motive remained unclear for the attack, which also wounded 10 people.
+No other suspects were at large, according to the sheriff.

-The suspect was carrying a semi-automatic pistol with an extended magazine, and a second handgun was discovered in the van where Tran died, Luna said.
+The suspect was carrying what Luna described as a semi-automatic pistol with an extended magazine, and a second handgun was discovered in the van where Tran died.

 Tran is the second-oldest mass killer in the U.S. over the last nearly 20 years according to a database compiled by The Associated Press, USA Today and Northeastern University.
 The only older mass killer was a 73-year-old who murdered five people in Yuma County Arizona in 2011 before killing himself.
 The database tracks every mass killing — defined as four dead not including the offender — committed in the U.S. since 2006.